rdallaire/bonsai/README.md

 Brief overview of the folders used in Bonsai

 ```
-assets/             - production assets are built with Gulp
-                      from assets-dev and placed here
+assets/             - assets are built with Gulp from assets-dev and placed here
     scripts/        - compiled, minified, concatenated JS
     styles/         - compiled, minified, concatenated CSS
     images/         - optimized images & sprites